Data Management Plan

 Guidelines to prepare a data management plan

-Overall, to write a strong and effective Data Management Plan, ten simple rules can serve as practical guidance.
-As outlined by Michener (2015), these rules help researchers structure their DMP in a clear and responsible way.
-Particularly relevant in the context of these recommendations are Rule 4; Rule 6, Rule 7, and Rule 8.
+Several funding agencies and higher education institutions provide their own guidelines and templates for data management plans (DMPs), in line with their priorities.
+In general, ten simple rules can serve as a practical guide for drafting a robust and effective data management plan.
+As noted by Michener (2015), these rules help researchers structure their DMP in a clear and responsible manner.
+Particularly relevant in the context of these recommendations are Rule 4, Rule 6, Rule 7, and Rule 8.

-Data management checklist (DLCM, 2018)
+Data management checklist